jaimeBalseiro/holbertonschool-printf/README.md

 - In this project we were asked to create our own `printf()` function.

 ## **`Description`**
-- The functions printf() writes output to stdout (the display), the standard output stream.
+- The function printf() writes output to stdout (the display), the standard output stream.
 The format of the output is defined using a percent (%) character followed by a format description character.
 A string of characters uses the %s conversion control character and a single character uses the  %c conversion control.
 They are also known as format specifiers.

 ## **`Getting Started`**

 ## **`Dependencies`**

 ## **`Format Specifiers`**
+- %S - Denotes a string array.
+- %c - Denotes a single character.

 ## **`Project Requirements`**